opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !!!
 Tip
     In the project overview page, the two names indicate the "Owner" of the project and the "Name" of the project.
-    For instance, if you own an organization or have access to another to a project owned by another organization, the front name (indicating the ownership) will be different.

 !![QFieldCloud projects overview](../../assets/images/overview_projects_qfcloud.png,800px)